ARWL2016/weather/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

 #### To do
-- refactor input element to a nested component
-- style larger pages
 - go through HTML checklist